See: Description

 com.sun.jna.Structure

-The following is some sample code taken from one of the unit tests to demonstrate how this variant of msg()
+The following is some sample code taken from one of the unit tests to demonstrate how this variant of msg() can

 be used to enable automatic type mapping in the return values of Objective-c messages.